DPT-RP1/DigitalPaperApp/README.md

   root [-dryrun]                          BETA - Roots the device diag fetch remote-path local-path       BETA - Downloads a files from the diagnostic mode, after root.
-See doc/diagnosis_mod_map.md diag exit                               Exits the diagnostic mode (triggers a reboot) help                                    Prints this message
+See doc/diagnosis_mod_map.md diag exit                               Exits the diagnostic mode (triggers a reboot) unpack pkg target-directory             Unpacks an update pkg file into a data and animation archives adb list-extensions                     Lists all extensions installed on the Digital Paper adb fetch-extension name local-path     Retrieve extension descriptors as return by dpt adb list-extensions adb setup-extension name component action icon-path Setup an extension (apk intent launcher) for the official app launcher. adb remove-extension name               Removes a user-space extension, do not use to delete offical apps. help                                    Prints this message
 ```